 Piazza Duomo

-The Piazza Duomo is Catania’s main city square and central meeting point.
+The Piazza del Duomo is Catania’s main city square and central meeting point.
 It is made out of lava and limestone and modelled in the local Baroque style.
 The famous St. Agata cathedral overlooks the square.
 Right nearby, you can find Catania’s famous fish market.

 Castello Ursino